 Jennifer Thalman Kepler walks the line as a results-oriented attorney Alexandra who rarely lets her light shine until a watershed scene late in the play when she at last reveals her reason for the work she does.
 It is the most stirring moment of the production.

-.
+Looking for Lilith continues to show their penchant for creating relationships and collaborations with Luz.
+For this production, they have teamed with Squallis Puppeteers as well as several local organizations including the Hispanic-Latino Coalition.
 They have scheduled talk-back conversations after selected performances, which on opening night included the playwright herself, who traveled from New York City to attend the production.

 While audience members might not catch every word or nuance of this multi-issue, multi-language production, they will most definitely walk away with more than enough to think about.